ffekirnew/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines prints the last lines of a file to the standard output 5-firstlines prints the first lines of a file tothe standard output` 6-third_line prints the third line of the given file
+4-lastlines prints the last lines of a file to the standard output 5-firstlines prints the first lines of a file tothe standard output` 6-third_line prints the third line of the given file 7-file creates a file containig the words "Best School"